 During World War Two, Oliphant worked on improving communication equipment and his team invented a magnetron.
 This radar device was used to track down enemy planes and ships and gave the Allies a huge advantage in air and navy battles.
 The same technology is now found in microwave ovens.

 By 1943, Oliphant had returned to the subject that fascinated him most, nuclear energy.
 He led top secret research in America, code-named 'the Manhatten Project'.
 Oliphant's team was racing the Germans to be the first with the atom bomb.
-"It was essential to do this job, hateful though it was, because we knew the Germans were hot on the trail."
+"It was essential to do this job because we knew the Germans were hot on the trail."

-The world will note that the first atomic bomb was dropped on Hiroshima .
-"It was a strange mixture of feelings."
+The world watched as the first atomic bomb was dropped on Hiroshima.
 On the day an atom bomb flattened Hiroshima, Oliphant was on a family holiday in Wales.
 "Sort of proud that one's gadget had worked, and absolutely appalled at what it had done to human beings."
 Oliphant condemned nuclear weapons, and supported research into solar rather than nuclear energy.
 "That sun up there is the best nuclear furnace that exists - why not make use of it."

 After the war Oliphant returned to Australia to help establish the Australian National University in Canberra.
 Here, he continued delving into the mysterious world of nuclear physics.

 Oliphant's outstanding scientific work earned him a knighthood in 1959.
 Twelve years later his career took a different turn with his appointment as Governor of South Australia.
 He died on 17 July 2000.

 From Australian Broadcasting Commission ‘Education Schools’ website http://www.abc.net.au/schoolstv/australians/oliphant.htm